believecodigital/urlcheck/README.md

 content or configuration, that do not exactly match the domain under which you're scanning.

+The intent of this script is to identify links that might have been created using a development or staging instance that did not get properly changed when the site went live, or if a migrated site ended up with incorrect links.

+*NOTE:* This does not discriminate from an accidental staging URL and a legitimate external URL -- all reports should be scanned carefully.

 For example, if you're scanning example.com and there are links using dev.example.com, you will see the dev.example.com domains appear in the report.